 Business Tips to Survive a Natural Disaster, Part 2: Managing Customers

-It’s important for solution providers to take care of customers after a disaster—some will need more guidance, some will be patient—but all will turn to their trusted business and IT advisors to get them through the experience, according to solution providers who survived natural disasters.
+It’s important for solution providers to take care of customers after a disaster—some will need more guidance, some will be patient—but all will turn to their trusted business and IT advisors to get them through the experience.

-In this second part of a three-part series, we’ll examine advice from solution providers on how to successfully help customers through hurricanes, tornados, flooding and other disasters.
+In this second part of a three-part series, we’ll examine advice from solution providers on how to successfully help customers through hurricanes, tornadoes, flooding and other disasters.
 Part 1 detailed how to manage customers.
-Part 3 will examine lessons the solution providers learned going through disastrous situations
+Part 3 examines lessons the solution providers learned going through disastrous situations

 Here are five things solution providers said can help when it comes to managing customers through a disaster: